NSideas/Luma/STRUCTURE.md

 ## Header

-The header should be the first element after the opening body tag.
+The Header should be the first element after the opening body tag.

 Modules referenced here: [Header Top Menu](#), [Main Nav](#)